 Beam has lived in Raleigh since 2012.
 He attends Trinity Baptist Church in North Raleigh.

-Beam serves on the commission’s Audit/Finance Committee.
+Beam serves on the Revenue Generating Committee.

 Jody C. Tyson is the managing partner of Taylor-Tyson Funeral Service in Snow Hill.
 He completed secondary education at Fayetteville Technical Institute’s School of Funeral Service Education and Mount Olive College.
 He received his Funeral Service License in 1996.
 In 2005, Tyson was a gubernatorial appointee to serve a term on the N.C.
 Board of Funeral Service.
 Tyson also served as a liaison and adviser to state Sen. Louis Pate, responding to tornado damage in Greene County in the spring of 2011.
 He is a former board member of the N.C.
 Funeral Directors Association and a former member of the Greene County Board of Elections.
 A native of Snow Hill, Tyson lives today on the family farm in the Arba community of Greene County where he grew up.
 He is a member of Hull Road Free Will Baptist Church.